-- recognize the methodologies employed by natural scientists. - discuss the nature of scientific inquiry and recognize examples of hypotheses formulation and testing as well as the development of some significant scientific theories. - define the basic chemistry and physics of atmospheric processes. - explain the development of weather analysis and forecasts. - identify past changes in climate and how they may provide insight into the present and future states of the planet. - explain feedback mechanisms and distinguish between time scales of operation. - discuss world climate distribution and how it relates to the general circulation of the atmosphere.
+- recognize the elements of weather and climate. - define the basic chemistry and physics of atmospheric processes. - discuss the setup of the large-scale circulation of the atmosphere. - explain the development, geography and hazards associated with tropical and extratropical storm systems. - identify past changes in climate and how they may provide insight into the present and future states of the planet. - explain feedback mechanisms and distinguish between time scales of operation.